ecraft2learn/craftbot-for-arduino/README.md

 > "we are using golang and cross compile on all available platforms (ARM, MacOS, Linux, Win) both 32 and 64 bits to create an agent.
 The agent can listen locally or remotely to allow you program your boards on the internet."

 ## Implementation
-The Arduinobot is a small binary service that is run as a service on a Raspberry Pi, or other machine since it's cross platform.
-Arduinobot connects to an MQTT server and further configuration is picked up as a retained message on the topic `config`.
-Arduinobot then listens to the MQTT topics `verify` and `upload` in order to perform **compilation** and **flashing** jobs.
+The Craftbot for Arduino is a small binary service that is run as a service on a Raspberry Pi, or other machine since it's cross platform.
+Craftbot for Arduino connects to an MQTT server and further configuration is picked up as a retained message on the topic `config`.
+Craftbot for Arduino then listens to the MQTT topics `verify` and `upload` in order to perform **compilation** and **flashing** jobs.
 Messages are in JSON format.
 It also listens for REST calls on a given port to perform the same kind of operations.

 The actual work is performed by invoking either `arduino` or `arduino-builder`.

 # Raspbian Stretch
-Arduinobot is developed primarily for Raspbian.
+Craftbot for Arduino is developed primarily for Raspbian.
 The latest stable is called **Stretch**, on Linux, [follow the instructions to put it on an sdcard](https://www.raspberrypi.org/documentation/installation/installing-images/linux.md).

-In the end we will make **an automated script to build a complete sdcard** with Arduinobot, but for now this document describes the various steps to prepping it.
+In the end we will make **an automated script to build a complete sdcard** with Craftbot for Arduino, but for now this document describes the various steps to prepping it.

 ## Boot Rpi
 Put a file called "ssh" onto the "boot" partition of the sdcard.